 Per Gartner, there are actually 7 strategies for modernizing your applications strategies, as discussed in the attached eBook.
 According to other sources, there are 4 or 5.
 This can create confusion.
 From Rehosting to Rearchitecting to Rebuilding, as you move further down the list, you embrace more transformation to your applications, and if you move far enough, you end up replacing your EBS / on-premise applications entirely with Cloud Native applications.

-For this reason, in the context of migrating to Oracle Cloud Infrastructure, if you want to focus on the technology and avoid altering too much of the code, architecture, and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming, and Re-factoring (not to be confused with replacing or rebuilding).
+For this reason, in the context of Oracle Cloud Infrastructure migration, if you want to focus on the technology and avoid altering too much of the code, architecture, and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming, and Re-factoring (not to be confused with replacing or rebuilding).
 While you are making changes to the architecture in refactoring, beyond these 3, you are shifting to new application architecture and functionality altogether to embrace significant change.

 What Does it Mean to Rehost to OCI?